kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `paramsJson`: JSON-serialized parameters that will be passed to the module as it starts, to control overall module behaviour.

 **Returns**

-The [LambdaModuleContext][lambdamodulecontext] representation of the running module, which allows execution of the Lambda function.
+* `lambdaModuleContext`: The [LambdaModuleContext][lambdamodulecontext] representation of the running module, which allows execution of the Lambda function.

 ### addServiceToPartition(ServiceID serviceId, PartitionID partitionId, [ContainerConfigFactory\<S\>][containerconfigfactory] configFactory) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)